What is Custom Software Development?

 Custom software development is the process of building an application for a specific individual or business that fits their precise requirements.
 Contrastingly, off-the-shelf software is developed to provide a general set of features for all users.
 Though many powerful off-the-shelf applications provide niché features, they can be challenging to implement into specialized industries.

 Having bespoke software developed is an excellent way to streamline business operations, such as data handling and website management.
 Custom software gives users a unique UX with access to functionality otherwise unavailable.
-You can learn more about custom software development with the Idea Maker guide.

 When sourcing a custom software development company, you may be tempted to hire offshore developers.
 There are several lures to offshore development, but even more risks than onshore.
 This article discusses the pitfalls of offshore custom software development, helping you avoid hiring the wrong company.